-- 1. Illness

-- 2. Serious family emergency

-- 3. Special curricular requirements such as judging trips or field trips

-- 4. Court-imposed legal obligations such as subpoenas or jury duty

-- 5. Military obligations

-- 6. Serious weather conditions

-- 7. Religious observances

-- 8. Participation in varsity athletic competitions or university musical events Moreover, the student is responsible for providing reasonable advance notification and appropriate documentation for their absence.
+- 1. Illness - 2.
+Serious family emergency - 3.
+Special curricular requirements such as judging trips or field trips - 4.
+Court-imposed legal obligations such as subpoenas or jury duty - 5.
+Military obligations - 6.
+Serious weather conditions - 7.
+Religious observances - 8.
+Participation in varsity athletic competitions or university musical events Moreover, the student is responsible for providing reasonable advance notification and appropriate documentation for their absence.
 In the case of planned absences, assignments may be turned in before the due date.
 If you are a student athlete, it is your responsibility to provide me a copy of your travel/game schedule.
 You are additionally responsible for making up all work missed during your absence.
 I am not liable to keep track of your schedule, nor will I try.
-Please

-communicate all expected absences and I will give you sufficient time to complete course assignments.
-If a student disagrees with an instructor's assessment of their absence, the student has the right to appeal the instructor's decision according to the general appeal procedure in PS-48.
+Please communicate all expected absences and I will give you sufficient time to complete course assignments.
+If a student disagrees with an instructor's assessment of their absence, the student has the right to appeal the instructor's decision according to the general appeal procedure in PS48.
 Please visit: https://sites01.lsu.edu/wp/policiesprocedures/ for more information regarding these policies.
-Due to this existing policy after four unexcused absences there will be a 100point GRADE deduction from the overall final course grade.
-This practice will continue with each additional absence.
+There is no official attendance policy in this course.
+Yet, please be mindful course absences can still be punitive!
+By punitive I mean there are negative costs associated with missing classes.
+For example, you may miss a homework assignment or quiz.
+Furthermore, I will be actively taking attendance.
+Those who have a high record of course attendance (missing last than three course meetings) will most likely be successful and receive support in ways that those with low attendance rates will not.
 In addition, select students who are not present during presentation course meetings will not be able to make-up their deliveries.
-Non- Speaking students who are not present for speech days will have points deducted from their individual presentation grade.
+Non-Speaking students who are not present for speech days will have points deducted from their individual presentation grade.
 If a student is absent the day they are scheduled to speak and have not made prior arrangements with the instructor, a ZERO grade will be recorded for the presentation portion of the assignment.
 Due to extreme circumstances students who may miss presentations due may be eligible to make up speech presentations.
 For example, right before class you broke your feet and have medical documentation of the doctor's visit.
 Just as with any other job, you would certainly make every effort to contact your co-workers or boss if extenuating circumstances prevented you from meeting an important deadline.
 The same should be true for this class.